cybersamx/go-recipes/docs/goenv.md

 There are times when the Go version you want to install isn't found in the list from `goenv install --list`.
 This means that you can't run `goenv install` to install that particular version.
 Usually this happens when a new version of Go has not been added by the maintainers of goenv.

 In this case, you have to manually install the new version Go and then configure goenv to use the new version.

-Here's how you would do it:
+You can use [this script](./goenv.sh) to install, shim, and bind an unsupported Go framework to goenv - currently the script only support MacOS.
+Or follow the instructions below.

 1. Go to the official [Go download page](https://golang.org/dl/) to download the latest.
 Say it's go version 1.14.3. **Please download the tarball for the Go binaries/libraries.
 Do not download the pkg (MacOS) or msi (Windows) file**.
 You want to unarchive the file into a directory and move it to the right path for goenv to recognize it.